Zenephi/Assessment/Chat-System/readMe.txt

 step-by-step guide on how to run the Node.js server for the chat system:

 1. Open Visual Studio Code.

-2. Open the folder with a name of Chat-System.
+2. Open folder then find the Chat-System folder, select Chat-system then Select folder.

-3 Open the terminal in Visual Studio Code.
-You can do this by clicking on the "View" menu, selecting "Terminal," and then choosing "New Terminal."
+3 Open the terminal in Visual Studio Code. selecting "Terminal," and then choosing "New Terminal."

 4. In the terminal, run the following commands one by one: npm init -y